 Phineas' Birthday Clip-O-Rama!

-Candace decides to for once really fight against her Cosmic Play Thing fate and performs quite the impressive stunts to preserve the DVD that contains all the proof she will ever need for all of P&F's projects.
-I mean, we even have a kid asking her for an autograph after all of that.
+- Candace decides to for once really fight against her Cosmic Play Thing fate and performs quite the impressive stunts to preserve the DVD that contains all the proof she will ever need for all of P&F's projects.
+We even have a kid asking her for an autograph after all of that.
 Bonus points because of what happened next, but you should read the heartwarming entry to learn about that.

 Phineas and Ferb Interrupted